uwcart/mapstudy/doc/API.md

 #### map.interactions.overlay

-		-"overlay"-: { -"logging"- -"dataLayers"- -"baseLayers"- }
+		-"overlay"-: { -"logging"- "dataLayers" }

 Overlay interaction.
-Must be included to allow the user to change base tiles or data layers on the map.
-Must include at least one of `dataLayers` and/or `baseLayers` properties.
+Must be included to allow the user to add or remove data layers on the map.
+Must include a list of `dataLayers` for which to enable the interaction.

 #### map.interactions.overlay.dataLayers

 		-"dataLayers"-: []

-An array containing the names of `dataLayers` to allow users to switch between with the layers control.
-Each data layer will be represented by a checkbox in the layers control, allowing any number of listed layers to be added or removed.
+An array containing the names of `dataLayers` to allow users to add and remove with a layers control.
+Required.
+Each data layer will be represented by a checkbox in the layers control, allowing any number of included layers to be added or removed.

-#### map.interactions.overlay.baseLayers
+#### map.interactions.underlay

-		-"baseLayers"-: []
+		-"underlay"-: { -"logging"- }

-An array containing the names of `baseLayers` to allow users to switch between with the layers control.
-Users will only be able to view one base layer at a time.
+Underlay interaction.
+Must be included to allow the user to change base layers on the map.
+If included, the names of all `baseLayers` will be shown with radio buttons in a layers control.
+Only one base layer can appear on the map at a time.

 #### map.interactions.search